Have you ever had polenta? Have you ever cooked it? I hadn’t – but I just tried it this weekend, and wow, is it good, and so easy to make!

 - 2 cups vegetable or chicken stock

 - salt and pepper to taste

 - Rinse the mushrooms and slice.

 - Melt 1 1/2 tablespoons butter over medium heat in a large, oven-proof skillet.
 Add mushrooms and saute, until the mushrooms have softened, ~8 minutes.

-- Place the mushrooms in a bowl and set aside.
+- Set aside the mushrooms in a mixing basin.